NLPerWS/KMatrix-2/README.md

 We can easily create descriptive and procedural knowledge bases, including Text, Table, Knowledge Graph, Rule and Code.
 And upload corresponding knowledge files (like PDF, WORD, Rule JSON, etc.) or databases (like SQLite, Neo4j, GraphDB, etc).
 All knowledge bases we create will be uniformly managed, and users can easily search and modify the information in the knowledge bases.

+​	2.
+System Design and Interaction

-​	(2) System Design and Interaction supports the construction, deployment, and user interaction of the K-LLMs system.
+   System Design and Interaction supports the construction, deployment, and user interaction of the K-LLMs system.
 The interface of System Construction is shown in picture.
+   We offer a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
+We can construct K-LLMs system by:

+   1) selecting system enhancement pattern, including: Naive, Loop, Adaptive and Iterative;
+   2) selecting Knowledge source;
+   3) selecting Retriever and configuring parameters;
+   4) selecting knowledge conflict resolution strategy;
+   5) selecting Generator and configuring parameters.

+   KMatrix-2 automatically matches the corresponding Knowledge Integrator (Unified Verbalizer and Unified Querier) based on the selected knowledge bases, without the need for manual selection by users.

 <div style="display: flex; justify-content: space-between;">
   <img src="images/deploy2.png" alt="Image 1" style="zoom:50%;"/>
   <img src="images/deploy3.png" alt="Image 2" style="zoom:50%;"/>
 </div>

- We offer a rich selection of modular components and typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
-We can construct K-LLMs system by: 1) selecting system enhancement pattern (like Naive, Loop, Adaptive and Iterative), 2) selecting Knowledge source, 3) selecting Retriever and configuring parameters, 4) selecting knowledge conflict resolution strategy, 5) selecting Generator and configuring parameters.
    After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in picture.

 <img src="images/deploy1.png" style="zoom:60%;" />

+​	3.
+Task Management and Evaluation
-​	(3) Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in picture.
+   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in picture.
    We can create evaluation task, and select evaluation dataset & K-LLMs system we create.
 After that, we can run the evaluation task, and the evaluation results will be presented.

 <img src="images/deploy_task_with_res.png" style="zoom:60%;" />